gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Platform should be attached to source set as well.
 - Need to be able to register additional tools with a Tool Chain as well
     - E.g. Adding Objective-C language adds the objective-c compiler to GCC and Visual Studio
-    - E.g. Addigin Scala language registers the Scala tools
+    - E.g. Adding Scala language registers the Scala tools

 ### Story: Plugin declares custom language implementation